How Adobe Target works

 The source for this mage is the Adobe Target Security Overview white paper.

 The Adobe Target solution is hosted on Adobe-owned and Adobe-leased data centers around the globe.
 Admin Servers are hosted entirely within Adobe-owned data centers in London, Singapore, and multiple locations throughout the U.S, including Oregon and Virginia.
-Edge Servers are hosted both on Adobe-owned and Adobe-leased servers in Amazon AWS data centers in London, Hong Kong, Singapore, Tokyo, and Sydney.
+Edge Servers are hosted both on Adobe-owned and Adobe-leased servers in Amazon AWS data centers in London, Hong Kong SAR of China, Singapore, Tokyo, and Sydney.

 Admin Server locations contain both a data collection center and a data processing center.
 Edge site locations contain only a data collection center.
 Each report suite is assigned to a specific data processing center.